top of page

 Folding Box Board (FBB,GC1, GC2}

-Folding Box Board (FBB) comprises middle layers of bleached or unbleached mechanical pulp sandwiched between layers of chemical pulp.
-The top layer of chemical pulp is bleached and pigment coated.
-The reverse side of the board may be cream in color.
-This is because the reverse side layer of bleached chemical pulp is translucent allowing the color of the middle layers to be apparent.
-The reverse side layer may, however, be white because
+Folding Box Board (FBB) is crafted with middle layers of bleached or unbleached mechanical pulp embraced between layers of chemical pulp.
+The top layer of chemical pulp undergoes both bleaching and pigment coating.
+On the reverse side, the board may exhibit a cream color due to the translucency of the layer of bleached chemical pulp, allowing the hues of the middle layers to shine through.
+Alternatively, the reverse side may be white, either due to the use of a thicker layer of chemical pulp or the application of a clay coating, resulting in the product known as White Back Folding Box Board.

 Clay Coated Newsback (CCNB), White lined chipboard (WLC)